 Absolutely, it’s possible to grow inverted pepper plants.
-Apparently, not every veggie does well upside down, but upside down pepper plants are a go probably because they don’t have really deep roots.
-And, really, why wouldn’t you try growing peppers upside down?
+Apparently, not every veggie does well upside down, but upside-down pepper plants are a go, probably because they don’t have really deep roots.
+Really, though, why wouldn’t you try growing peppers upside down?

 How to Grow Peppers Vertically

-As with upside down tomatoes, add about a 2-inch (5 cm.) hole/opening in the bottom portion of the chosen container and use a coffee filter or newspaper to anchor your plant into place (add a slit for easy installation of the plant).
-Slowly and gently push your pepper plant through the hole so that is hangs out the bottom with the roots inside the container.
+As with upside down tomatoes, add about a 2 inch (5 cm.) hole/opening in the bottom portion of the chosen container and use a coffee filter or newspaper to anchor your plant into place (add a slit for easy installation of the plant).
+Slowly and gently push your pepper plant through the hole so that it hangs out the bottom with the roots inside the container.